Magcal Performing Arts Academy Main Performance: Mr. Kensuke Yokouchi talks about his thoughts

 Due to the cancellation of the performance, tickets purchased will be refunded.

-Magcal Performing Arts Academy was opened in 2014 by Kanagawa Prefecture to nurture talent in the performing arts, with playwright and director Yokouchi Kensuke as its principal.
+Magcal Performing Arts Academy was opened in 2014 by Kanagawa Prefecture to cultivate talent in the performing arts, with playwright and director Yokouchi Kensuke as its principal.

-Here at the Kanagawa Youth Center, the academy students have received in-depth, practical lessons in vocal music, dance, and acting from top instructors in each field, honing their skills through friendly competition.
+Here at the Kanagawa Prefectural Youth Center, the academy students have received in-depth and practical lessons in vocal music, dance, and acting from top instructors in each field, and have spent their time honing their skills through friendly competition.

-The culmination of the academy students' efforts, the work "Baito Show" has been performed in theater-in-theater format since its first performance in 2016, with the audience seating placed on top of a revolving stage at the Kanagawa Prefectural Youth Center Momijizaka Hall, allowing the audience to rotate 360 degrees, using the entire theater as the stage.
-It has become a hot topic, and a total of five performances have been completed by 2020.
+The work "Baito Show," which is the culmination of the academy students' efforts, was first performed in 2016 in a theater-in-theater format at the Kanagawa Prefectural Youth Center Momijizaka Hall, with the audience seating placed on a revolving stage, allowing the audience to rotate 360 degrees, using the entire theater as a stage.
+It became a hot topic, and a total of five performances were completed by 2020.

-The Academy will be staging a new omnibus musical in March 2022.
+The Academy will be performing a new omnibus musical in March 2022.

-Encounters and farewells, the passionate feelings and tears of young people, joy and bonds.
+Meetings and partings, the passionate feelings and tears of young people, joy and bonds.

-"Momijizaka Memories - Dedicated to those who climbed this hill" is an omnibus musical about the memories packed into Momijizaka Hill.
+"Momijizaka Memories - Dedicated to those who climbed this hill" is an omnibus musical about the memories that are packed into Momijizaka.

-What is the thought behind this culmination of the production, which features all Academy students?
+What thoughts went into this culmination of the Academy's work, which features all of its students?

-We spoke with Yokouchi Kensuke, who is the writer and executive producer of the film.
+We spoke with Yokouchi Kensuke, who is the writer and executive producer.

-When I heard about the goal of promoting arts and culture in Kanagawa Prefecture, the first thing that came to my mind was that I wanted to do something about the Kanagawa Prefectural Youth Center, a place that was very important to me.
+When I heard that the goal was to promote arts and culture in Kanagawa Prefecture, the first thing that came to my mind was to do something about the Kanagawa Prefectural Youth Center, a place that was very important to me.

-In an era when there was no such word as "workshop" as we know it today, the Kanagawa Youth Center was a pioneering and highly outstanding theater hall where famous up-and-coming playwrights and directors held seminars for high school students and hosted theater competitions for junior and senior high schools.
+In an era when the word "workshop" as we know it today did not exist, the Kanagawa Youth Center was a pioneering and highly outstanding theater hall where famous up-and-coming playwrights and directors held seminars for high school students and held theater competitions for junior and senior high schools.

-So, even though I was still a member of the drama club and was planning to quit soon, I saw Tsuka Kohei's "Atami Murder Case" for the first time, a play that would later become a masterpiece.
+So, even though I was still a member of the drama club and was about to quit, I saw Tsuka Kohei's "Atami Murder Case" for the first time, a play that would later become a masterpiece.

-I was so amazed that there was such an interesting thing in the world, and my life changed completely.
+I was so impressed that there was something so interesting in the world, and my life changed completely.

-The Youth Center was where I decided to pursue a career in theater, and it became my starting point, so to speak.
-My first play, which I wrote at the age of 16, inspired by Tsukasa-san, was performed at the Kanagawa Prefectural Theatre Convention held here.
+The Youth Center was where I decided to pursue a career in theater, so it became my starting point, so to speak.
+My first play, which I wrote at the age of 16, inspired by Tsukasa-san, was performed at the Kanagawa Prefectural Theatre Convention, which was held here.

-This place, which shone as a mecca for young people who love art, gradually became obscured with the changing times.
-With this background in mind, I wanted to make this important place shine once again, and I think you could say I started this as a way of giving back in my own way.
+This place, which shone as a mecca for young people who love art, has gradually become obscured with the changing times.
+With this background in mind, I wanted to make this important place shine once again, and I think it's fair to say that I started this as a way of giving back in my own way.

-And so, we decided to create a place to train young people specializing in theater, something that didn't exist in Kanagawa at the time, using the Youth Center as a stage.
-And we set a goal of creating a "school" specializing in theater in Kanagawa someday in the future.
+And so, we decided to use the Youth Center as a stage to create a place to train young people specializing in theater, something that didn't exist in Kanagawa at the time.
+And we set a goal of one day creating a "school" specializing in theater in Kanagawa Prefecture.

 Seriously aiming to develop professionals

-Now that we have created a place, we need to train them properly.
-We set a goal of providing thorough training and raising "real professionals."
+Now that we have created a place, we need to train people properly.
+We set out to provide thorough training and nurture "true professionals."

-The instructors, including Lucky Ikeda and Keiko Fukasawa, taught sincerely and with all their heart.
+The instructors, including Lucky Ikeda and Keiko Fukasawa, also taught sincerely and with great dedication.

 However, it's not that easy to train a young person with no experience from scratch, and I struggled for the first two years or so (laughs).

-It finally started to take shape around the third year, and gradually some of the students started going to music colleges or starting their acting careers professionally.
-It was definitely worth doing.
+It finally started to take shape around the third year, and gradually some of the students went on to music college or started a professional acting career.
+It was definitely worthwhile.
 Above all, it was very moving to be raising children the same age as I was back then in the place where I first discovered my love for acting.

 A scene from "Baito Show"

-"Baito Show" is the culmination of the hard work of the Academy students
+"Baito Show" is a performance that brings to fruition the efforts of the academy students

 In 2016, the academy students were finally able to perform.

-It was called a theater-in-theater, and we created seats on the stage and rotated the audience around it, making full use of the stage in 360 degrees.
-To be honest, at first we were worried about the turnout of this theater, which can accommodate 1,000 people, so this idea was born out of trial and error, but it was a huge success.
+It was called a theater-in-theater, and we created seats on the stage and rotated the audience along with it, making full use of the stage in 360 degrees.
+To be honest, at first we were worried about attendance in this theater, which can accommodate 1,000 people, so this idea came about after much trial and error, but it was a huge success.
 It was a performance that could only be held at the Kanagawa Prefectural Youth Center, which has a revolving stage.

 And during the curtain call, he vowed, "One day I'll fill the auditorium."